What to do before, during, and after a volcano eruption

 - Know which areas are covered by the danger zones.

 - Stay calm.
-Cover your nose and mouth with mask or clean cloth.
+Cover your nose and mouth with mask or clean cloth and wear protective goggles.

 - If you are outside, immediately seek cover in case of ash or rock falls.
 Wear glasses to protect your eyes and avoid all low-lying places.